 Snails are gastropods, soft-bodied animals without any kind of skeleton.
 They are one of the oldest and most diverse species on the planet, dating back 500 million years to the Cambrian period.
 They can be found all over the world on land and in water.

-What sets snails apart from other gastropods is the protective shell they carry on their back, keeping them safe from everyday dangers.
+The protective shell they carry on their back sets snails apart from other gastropods, keeping them safe from everyday dangers.
 So, is it possible for snails to leave their shells?
 If they could, would they even want to?

 Where Do Snails Get Their Shells?

-Snails never need to worry about outgrowing their shells either because the shells grow right along with the snail.
+Snails never need to worry about outgrowing their shells because they grow right along with the snail.

 To learn more about the fascinating process of shell creation, check out our full guide here.